Milkweed & Monarch Butterfly Mania

 Select a quote about bravery.
 Write it here, include the author!

-Use an Internet search engine or harness the Internet Public Library's resources to find some facts
+Use an Internet search engine to find some facts about the person you quoted on bravery.

-about the person you quoted, that qualifies them to speak about bravery.
+What qualifies them to speak about bravery?

 Done already?
 Excellent!